 Their bodies were discovered in an isolated farmhouse outside the village of Glenarm, Co Antrim early yesterday evening.

-Police were at the scene on the Feystown Road on Friday night after they were found in the property around a mile from the village at 5.15pm.
+Police were last night at the scene on the Feystown Road after they were found in the property around a mile from the village at 5.15pm.

 It is believed that Mr Gibson, who was in his early 60s, owned the property where the bodies were found by a farm worker.